Neural Control Systems: Examples

 \subsection{Toy Example}

-We first test the methodology on a one-dimensional example.
+We first test our method on a one-dimensional example.
 The target function is chosen as the sine function on the interval $[-\pi,\pi]$ and the three algorithms considered are used to learn the function from a training set.

 Table \ref{Tab:val_sine} reports the hyper-parameters selected for the sine problem, while Table \ref{Tab:sin} lists the values of the error metrics on a test set for each of the Algorithms considered.
 In addition, the table reports the same metrics for two benchmark methods.
 The first, a naive one, evaluates the error metric for the approximating function resulting from the initial control $u^{(0)}$, namely from the random draw used at the beginning of the optimisation algorithms.
 After drawing the initial control $u^{(0)}$, the naive benchmark leads to the cost $F(h(u^{(0)}))$.
 The second benchmark method is a standard kernel regression, namely a linear regression of the target values on the basis functions $K(\xi_i,\cdot)$, $i = 1, \dots, m$.
 This is a natural consequence of the fact that, as shown by \eqref{base}, the approximating function is a linear combination of the kernel functions.
 As a result, the accuracy of the linear regression on said kernel functions represents the natural benchmark.